>> more news

 What is ALL DIGITAL Week?

-The pan-European ALL DIGITAL Week is following in the footsteps of Get Online Week organised in 2010-2017.
-It is an annual digital empowerment campaign run at digital competence centres, libraries, schools, community centres and non-for-profits across Europe, bringing 100,000 Europeans every year in exciting online and offline events tackling digital transformation and its effects.
+The pan-European ALL DIGITAL Week is an annual digital empowerment campaign run at digital competence centres, libraries, schools, community centres and non-profits across Europe, bringing 100,000 Europeans every year in exciting online and offline events tackling digital transformation and its effects.
+Originally called Get Online Week, it has been organised since 2010 and has involved over one million people.

 Supported by corporations, NGOs and public authorities, the campaign is organized each year in March by ALL DIGITAL (formerly Telecentre-Europe), an umbrella organisation that represents European networks of digital competence centres.

-The ALL DIGITAL Week will give people tools and approaches to enhance their digital skills and help them to be more adaptive with respect to their working skills.
+The ALL DIGITAL Week gives people tools and approaches to enhance their digital skills and help them to be more adaptive with respect to their working skills.
 The campaign will:

-- Develop a lifelong learning approach to enhancing digital skills in an ever changing and increasingly digital-oriented economy.
+- Advocate for a lifelong learning approach to enhancing digital skills in an ever changing and increasingly digital-oriented society

-Underpinning these themes there will be a range of events and activities covering a variety of topics from digital literacy to online safety and cybersecurity to coding.
+Underpinning these themes there will be a range of events and activities covering a variety of topics from digital literacy and digital citizenship to coding and STEM skills for society.

 How to get involved

-You can participate in the campaign in various ways – as a national partner, event organiser, supporter and, of course, as a participant.
-Learn more in the Get involved section.
+You can participate in the campaign in various ways – as a partner, event organiser, supporter and, of course, as a participant.
+Learn more in the Get involved section and check what events are planned in various countries.

 If you still have questions about your involvement, please contact us.